nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-a-service.md

     </extension>
     ```
     Retrieving this property from the code can be done through the same previous lookup
-    `Framework.getService(ConfigurationService.class).getString(MY_PROP_NAME)`: during the deployment,
-    if the environment property `org.mycompany.myproject.mypropFromEnv` is defined in the `nuxeo.conf` or in
+    `Framework.getService(ConfigurationService.class).getString(MY_PROP_NAME)`: during the deployment, if the environment property `org.mycompany.myproject.mypropFromEnv` is defined in the `nuxeo.conf` or in configuration templates, this value will be used. </br>
-    configuration templates, this value will be used.
-Otherwise, the default value (after the `:=` marker) will be
+    Otherwise, the default value (after the `:=` marker) will be resolved.
-    resolved.

-    Note that using the same property name, a warning will be issued at startup, to avoid confusions: the environment
-    property will be ignored in this case.
+    Note that, using the same property name, a warning will be issued at startup, to avoid confusions: the environment property will be ignored in this case.

 ## {{> anchor 'handling-dependencies'}}Handling Dependencies

 Sometimes, a component or service will interact with another.
-The `Framework#getService` lookup will allow
-references from the Java code, but the [Deployment Flow]({{page page='understanding-bundles-deployment'}}) needs to be
-taken into account.
+The `Framework#getService` lookup will allow references from the Java code, but the [Deployment Flow]({{page page='understanding-bundles-deployment'}}) needs to be taken into account.

-To make sure your component is **resolved** after another one, the `<require>` tag can be used in the component
+To make sure your component is **resolved** after another one, the `<require>` tag can be used in the component declaration:
-declaration:
 ```
   <?xml version="1.0"?>
   <component name="org.mycompany.myproject.MyService">